mahmoud/sedimental/entries/simple_statistics_for_systems.md

 As a group these are known as shape descriptors of a distribution, and tell a much more complete story about the data.
 Each successive measure adds less practical information than the last, which is why skewness and kurtosis are often left out.
-But for the practical engineer, we can go one step further.
+And while many are just be hearing about these measures for the first time, neglect may be correct.

 The mean, variance, skewness, and kurtosis are almost never the right tools for a performance-minded engineer.
-Moment-based measures are not trustworthy messengers of critical engineering metadata.
+Moment-based measures are not trustworthy messengers of the critical engineering metadata we seek.

 Moment-based measures are not *robust*.
 Non-robust statistics
 simultaneously: